studiohyperdrive/pagination/README.md

 }
 ```

-This will transform your entities and count to a HAL formatted response which you can return to the client.
+This will transform your items and total to a formatted pagination response which you can return to the client.
+Adding a `path` and `query` is optional.
+If specified, links to the current, first, last, next and previous page are added to the response.

 ### What's in the package?
 This package exposes the following functions: